 Don’t Sell Stuff

-People don’t generally listen to a business podcast looking to be sold a product.
+People don’t generally listen to a business podcast looking to sell a product.

 They’re there looking for help and advice.